Developing an Artificial General Intelligence

 It will take a lot of training, scaling and evolution with some very sophisticated datasets and well-chosen selection criteria to first create these sensory, motor and cognitive cortices and to assemble them into artificial brains.
 It will take a massive enterprise to tailor thousands of them to specific jobs and deploy them commercially, then a global network of supercomputers, each about 5x the capacity of the ORNL Summit GPU supercomputer to run the final AGI candidates on, but all of this is quite feasible with current hardware technology roadmaps within 5-8 years.
 Adding neuromorphic chips that can run SNNs natively greatly reduces the computing hardware size and cost and makes deploying such advanced artificial intelligences much more economical and practical.

 AGI is well within our grasp, and several companies, including ORBAI have announced their Intentions to pursue AGl.
 It is a worthy goal, as developing an AGI and scaling it beyond human capability, augmented with all our best technology in computation, information sciences, and access to the vast realms of data on the internet and interacting with billions of people every day will produce a very powerful, tool unprecedented in human history.
 This will enable us to make amazing discoveries in science, medicine, psychology, social sciences, and other fields.
-It would allow us vastly improve how we plan, distribute resources and administer our cities, countries, and our planet, to bring universal global nutrition, healthcare and education, to bring scrutiny to injustice, and to perhaps level the playing field for the rest of the world, righting many wrongs we have historically been unable to.
+It would allow us vastly improve how we plan, distribute resources and administer our cities, countries, and our planet, enable us to bring universal global nutrition, healthcare and education, to bring scrutiny to injustice, and to perhaps level the playing field for the rest of the world, righting many wrongs we have historically been unable to.